zhonghan721/tp/docs/DeveloperGuide.md

    1. Prerequisites: Logged-in into the application with the `login`{.swift} command.
       There are two Customers with an ID of 1 and 2 stored in the application.
-      There are two deliveries stored in the application.
+      There are three deliveries stored in the application.
       The first with ID 1, Customer ID of 1, delivery status `CREATED`{.swift}, expected delivery date `2023-12-03`{.swift}.
       The second with ID 2, Customer ID of 2, delivery status `SHIPPED`{.swift}, expected delivery date `2023-12-04`{.swift}.
+      The third with ID 3, Customer ID of 2, delivery status `SHIPPED`{.swift}, expected delivery date `2023-12-05`{.swift}.
       The current date is `2023-12-03`{.swift}.

    2. Test Case: `delivery list`{.swift}.</br>